Would you know if your dog had worms?

 For most adult dogs roundworms are low risk and don’t cause health problems.

-But if you have a pregnant female with roundworms, she can transmit them to her puppies during pregnancy; in puppies roundworms can be more serious, causing diarrhea and vomiting, and may result in malnutrition and impaired growth.
+If you have a pregnant female with roundworms, she can give them to her puppies during pregnancy.
+In puppies roundworms can be more serious.
+They can cause diarrhea and vomiting.
+This may result in malnutrition and impaired growth.